When I started planning my vacation to Bora Bora, the first thing I started thinking about was what I was gonna wear.

 Bora Bora is pretty casual at night too so you don’t need to get too dressed up.
 You won’t see anyone in a suit and tie, even at the most luxurious resorts.

-My partner often opts for some comfortable shirts like these which are 100% rayon.
+My boyfriend often opts for some comfortable shirts like these which are 100% rayon.